JPyer/FastAPI-Django/README.md

 You can start the server by running uvicorn goatfish.wsgi:app --reload, but it’ll probably crash at this point because there are no URL routes yet.
 Let’s add them.
 ## The routes
 I prefer the Django convention of having each app’s route in a urls.py in the app directory, so let’s put them there:
+## The views
+The views are more straightforward than you’d expect.
+We have the GET/POST on the collection and GET/POST/PUT/DELETE on the object, but the heavy lifting is done by the from_model/from_api methods.
+Also, notice how authentication is done with the Depends(get_user) dependency, making it mandatory for each endpoint, and the simulation parameter is an actual Simulation model instance, not an ID.
+The model instance also gets validated to make sure it actually belongs to the user.
+We’ll see exactly how in a later section.
+## Utils
+In this file we define methods to authenticate users and retrieve objects from the database by their ID while still making sure they belong to the authenticating user. get_object is a generic function to avoid repeating ourselves for every one of our models.